smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 * REXCEPTION test exception.
 Also refactored R parameter code to use names and not index numbers.
 Can now add new parameters without consequences.
 Batch and R scripts need to be made parameter name independent for map code

+#### 30th October to 3rd November

+* Postgres tiles display issue in maps.
+No tiles are being displayed for level 4.
+SAHSULAND has been caught by the USA areaid_count upgrade; sacripts and tile-maker fixed
+* Shortlisting Java developer (new Kev)

 In progress:

 * CDC update by end of October